Examples: Block GRANT Changes on Production Objects

 triggers:

-- id: GRANT-WITH-OPTION
+- id: ACME-GRANT-WITH-OPTION

-risk_level: Critical
+risk_level: critical

 message: "WITH GRANT OPTION detected.
 Grantee can delegate privileges to others."